JeremyGelb/spNetwork/README.md

 Note that all the new developments will use `sf` and you should switch as soon as possible.

+### Removing gpkgs

+Because of a new CRAN policy, it is not possible anymore to read data in gpkg if they are stored in the user library.
+On Debian systems, this library is now mounted as read-only for checking.
+All the datasets provided by spNetwork are now stored as .rda file, and can be loaded with the function `data`.

 ## What is this package ?